How to Add Error Bars in Excel? (Step by Step)

 - Step 5.
 Error bars with standard error.
-Standard error i.e. SE is basically the standard deviation of the sampling distribution of a statistic.
+Standard error, i.e., SE, is basically the standard deviation of a sampling distribution.
 The magnitude of SE helps in giving an index of the precision of the estimate of the parameter.
 The standard error is inversely proportional to the size of the sample.
-This means that smaller the sample size, it tends to produce greater standard errors.
+This means that the smaller the sample size, it tends to produce greater standard errors.

 In the below screenshot, the error bars with standard error is given.
 All the data points in the series display the amount of error in the same height for Y error bars and the same width for X error bars.

 From the below screenshot, it can be seen that the straight line is drawn from the minimum of the maximum value, i.e., Red Maple overlaps with the outermost value of the species Black Maple.
 This signifies that the data for one group is not different from the other.